RisingStack/writing-testable-apis-the-basics/README.md

 It is not just about how you write your tests, but also how you design your entire codebase.
 This post intends to clear that up in the context of HTTP APIs.

-## Unit tests

-Unit tests are the basic building block of tests, where each test case is independent from others.
-Unit tests provide a living documentation of the system and are extremely valuable for design feedback: one looking at your test cases can figure out easily what the given unit does, how you engineered it, what interfaces does it expose.

-As a side effect, unit tests can verify if your units work correctly.

-## Integration tests

-All our unit tests are passing, great!
-But how will the system as a whole function?
-This is where integration tests come in.

-During integration testing unit tested parts are combined to verify functional and performance requirements.

 ## Setting up your test environment

 In order to run our test cases, we need a test runner and an assertion library.